jeffpar/pcjs/tools/pc/README.md

 Coming soon:

-- Options to select another machine type and/or DOS version
+- Command-line options to select another machine type and/or DOS version
 - Runtime options to load diskette images into drives A: and B:
 - On machine termination, automatic detection of modified files and update of local file(s)